decretist/Dissertation/Chapter3/chapter3.markdown

 distributed and probably most generally used of all the masterpieces of twelfth-century learning." "the book, and not the teaching of pupils, was the offering Gratian's monastic life brought to the Church".
-Southern, *Scholastic Humanism and the Unification of Europe*, 286-287, 304.
+Southern, *Scholastic Humanism and the Unification of Europe*, 1:286–87, 304.

-[29] Noonan, “Gratian Slept Here”, 153-154.
+[29] Noonan, “Gratian Slept Here,” 153–54.
 The recently rediscovered Siena necrology makes Robert's identification more plausible than it would have appeared to Noonan, though by no means certain.